imsardine/dev-notes/docs/dart.md

       - Productive development -- Make changes ITERATIVELY: use hot reload to see the result instantly in your running app

-          - Make changes to your source code iteratively, using [hot reload](https://flutter.dev/docs/development/tools/hot-reload) to instantly see the effect in the running app
+          - Make changes to your source code iteratively, using [hot reload](https://flutter.dev/docs/development/tools/hot-reload) to instantly see the effect in the running app #ril

           - Write code using a flexible type system with rich static analysis and powerful, [configurable tooling](https://dart.dev/guides/language/analysis-options) #ril